 Ironically though, I do not remember people’s faces!?

-I have even had many extremely awkward — socially anxious — moments of having an impromptu or unexpected meeting with a person I have known for years, outside of where I know them from … And not been able to recognise them, much less put a name to their face as they approach me.
+Admittedly, I have had many extremely awkward — socially anxious — moments of having an unexpected meeting with a person I have known for years or even recently met, outside of where I know them from, and not been able to physically recognise them at all as someone I actually know, much less put a name to their face, as they approach me!

-I remember the little details other people may miss and retain the facts of other people’s lives that I am still learning most other people do not.
+I remember the little details other people may miss and retain the facts of other people’s lives, that I am still learning, most other people apparently do not.

-And when I use the word “crowded”, I mean that even hours spent in the company of one single other person — leisurely conversing back and forth over a cuppa or a meal — inevitably has me fading into exhaustion that requires recovery time.
+And when I use the word “crowded”, I mean that even hours spent in the company of one single other person — leisurely conversing back and forth over a cuppa or a meal — inevitably causes me to fade into exhaustion that requires prolonged recovery time.

-But I suppose worst of all for me, is that in conjunction with having an exceptional long term memory of lived experiences and conversations, I also bare the burden of being able to hear the unspoken words in conversations and pick up on subtle perceptions that many people think they hide so well … Ultimately, leaving me to carry a burden of being able to recall every flaw within me that has been point-blank highlighted by any other person.
+But I suppose worst of all for me, is that in conjunction with having an exceptional long term memory of lived experiences and conversations, I also bare the burden of being able to hear the unspoken words in conversations and pick up on subtle perceptions that many people think they hide so well.

 Whether or not they are subtle hints or overt tactless criticisms, they are the perceptions of others that have been quite clearly pointed out — rightfully or wrongfully — which cannot be undone.